 Networking pitch and plan – yep.
 That old devil, your elevator pitch.
 This is where doing the homework on your Omnibus Work History and doing some work on understanding where and why you’ve been successful will help you create a compelling pitch.
 People will be attracted to you because you know how to tell your story.
 The best networkers know the trick to productive networking is offering help instead of asking for something.
 Learn how to identify what you have to offer – introducing people, what you know about a specific industry, an article you read recently – and use that to connect.

 Now, I’m thinking this sounds overwhelming to you.
 It is a lot.
 I know you can do it.
-So I’ve included some articles to help you.
+So I’ve included a couple of articles to help you.

 Declare your independence from that job you’ve outgrown!